sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 **Fadnavis**, came from two Persian words, Fad and navis, and literally translated from Persian to English as ‘Maker of the Lists’.
 The powers of Phadnavis in Maratha administration was that of a Finance Minister.
 Inamdar were given the land as Inam (prize).

 A Subah was the term for a province (State), and **Subedar** was the head of this state.
 Under, him, few Sarkar will work and under whom, you will have Faujdar, as a title awarded by Mughal to garrison commanders.
-Talukdar used to collect revenue from a TALUKA Subdivision of a Teritory, and them Tehsildar used to work.
+Talukdar used to collect revenue from a TALUKA Subdivision of a Teritory, and under them Tehsildar used to work.

 Kotwal was the police incharge of a town, Darogah and Thanedar will work under him.